Cyclone1070/docsreader/src/tailwind/README.md

 You can also run scripts individually from any directory:

 The Next.js build process can take **~30-60 seconds** to compile the entire Tailwind CSS documentation site.
 This is normal.
-The script will show progress output during the build.- Next.js config is automatically restored even on build failureclean, AI-consumable markdown files.
+The script will show progress output during the build.

 ```bash